algorembrant/QuantResearch-AlgoTrading/README.md

 Wanna join making simple to complex Algorithmic Trading strategies?
 Of course, if you aren't lazy.
 All of Trading models aren't public, just saying, maybe you're thinking something trashy.

-*maybe you are qualified, dm me to join the limited team*

-*It's free (no need for an entrance fee), but in exchange is the quality of yourself as a human being*
+*maybe you are qualified, dm me to join the limited team.
+It's free (no need for an entrance fee), but in exchange is the quality of yourself as a human being*